This post should have come a long time ago, but I put it off

 past 500 were of northern extraction compared to the few among the current 700

 at present.
-Can there be anymore pathetic and anti-modern Nigeria crop of politicians as the
+Can there be anymore pathetic and anti-modern Nigeria

 It’s important for me to state here however that I in no way